Top-line stats and headline takeaways for anyone short on time. The detailed breakdown sits below.

 17%

-Lineups dominate.
+Lineups dominate the picture.
 Transfers and chips form a clear second tier.
 Almost everyone is hitting their pain-point cap, which means responses are real and urgent, not noise.

 When in the week you most want fantasy content